MihailSandulescu/React-ToDo-App/README.md

 Project done by following the [MDN - Getting Started with React](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/React_getting_started) Guide.

+A deployed and running live version of the app can be found [here](https://mihailsandulescu.github.io/React-ToDo-App/).

+Used [this](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f) guide to learn how to publish my app to GitHub Pages.

 ## Notions covered

 - CRUD functionalites.
 Users can: